egberts/egberts.github.io-src/content/articles/exim4-router-local-part-subaddressing.md

 the Debian-installed config files for Exim4.
 I am saying "DO NOT DO THAT!".

-The sole reason for not mucking with Debian-provided settings is that the next time that you do a Debian package upgrade, you run a severe risk of losing all your custom settings (and your email server goes down ... probably at the next reboot).
+The sole reason, for not mucking with Debian-provided settings, is that the next time that you do a Debian package upgrade, you run a severe risk of losing all your custom settings (and your email server goes down ... probably at the next reboot).